Bulloch Hall: Birth and marriage of Martha Bulloch

-In 1835 while living in Hartford, Connecticut, James' wife gave birth to a daughter, also named Martha.
-She was known affectionately as Mittie.
-Mittie was raised at Bulloch Hall.
+Martha Bulloch was born on July 8, 1835, in Hartford, Connecticut, and was raised at Bulloch Hall; she was known as Mittie.

-Though the date of their initial meeting is unclear, we do know that when Theodore Roosevelt, Sr. was 19, he came to Roswell, Georgia with his friend Hilborne West, who was to marry Mittie's oldest half sister, Susan Elliott.
+The date of their first meeting is unclear.
+When Theodore Roosevelt, Sr. was 19, he came to Roswell, Georgia, with his friend Hilborne West, who was to marry Mittie's oldest half sister, Susan Elliott.
 Mittie was 15 at the time.
 "Thee," as he was called, met Mittie again when she went to Philadelphia in January 1853 to stay with her sister Susan.
 They fell in love and began planning their wedding through letters between Mittie in Roswell and Thee in New York.
 They were married in the dining room of Bulloch Hall on December 22, 1853.
-The marriage was a gala affair with people coming for many miles and staying for a week.
-Mittie's friend and bridesmaid, Mrs. William Baker, left a recollection of the wedding in an interview by Margaret "Peggy" Mitchell of Gone with the Wind fame, in the Atlanta Journal, June 10, 1923.
+A bridesmaid, Eva King Baker, later recalled the wedding in an interview with Margaret Mitchell, author of Gone with the Wind, published in the Atlanta Journal in 1923.

 After the marriage, the couple moved to New York City.
 The couple lived with Thee's parents while a house, a wedding gift from them, was constructed at 28 E 20th Street.
 In 1856, Martha, Anna, and Irvine moved to Philadelphia to live with Martha's daughter Susan West.
 Anna and Martha later moved in with Mittie and Thee in New York.
 The Roosevelt couple became the parents of Anna; Theodore Roosevelt, the 26th President of the United States; Elliott, and Corinne.
 Later Elliott married Anna Rebecca Hall, and his daughter was First Lady of the United States, Eleanor Roosevelt.